-Example of approaches to Article 6 Canada has indicated its support for engaging with Article 6 Canada Papua New ITMOs (The Government of Canada, 2021).

-European Union

-The EU does not intend to use international credits to achieve its NDC.
-The EU will account for any trading in the EU ETS to be consistent with any guidance adopted by the first session of the COP serving as the meeting of the Parties to the Paris Agreement (CMA1) (European Union, 2020)
+Example of ap proaches to Artic le 6 Canada Canada has indicated its support for engaging with Article 6 ITMOs (The Government of Canada, 2021).
+Papua New Guinea Papua New Guinea has indicated its willingness to engage in Article 6 arrangements, particularly for adaptation purposes (Government of PNG, 2020). े European Union The EU does not intend to use international credits to achieve its NDC.
+The EU will account for any trading in the EU ETS to be consistent with any guidance adopted by the first session of the COP serving as the meeting of the Parties to the Paris Agreement (CMA1) (European Union, 2020) Cinc Cinc Singapore Singapore's NDC notes its intention to primarily achieve its national target through domestic action.
+It has indicated it is open to possible collaboration under Article 6 (Singapore Government, 2020).
+The national carbon Fiji Fiji has recognised the role of international market-based cooperation, including under Article 6, in building capacity and financing transition and adaptation in country (The Fijian Government, 2020).
+Singapo tax rules were recently amended to allow for up to 5 per cent of compliance obligations to be offset through CORSIA-eligible units (National Climate Change Secretariat, 2022).
+Indonesia Indonesia's NDC indicates a willingness to participate in the international market under Article 6, to facilitate access to technological developments and financial resources (Republic of Indonesia, 2016). • Republic of Korea Under South Korea's 2030-2050 Carbon Neutral Strategy, the use of overseas carbon offsets is promoted to earn carbon credits in compliance with the Paris Agreement (Republic of Korea, 2020). • Japan The Joint Crediting Mechanism (JCM), established by Japan during the Kyoto Protocol era, will transition to cooperative arrangements under Article 6.2 (Ministry of Economy, Trade and Industry and Ministry of the Environment, Japan, 2017).

-Fiji

-Fiji has recognised the role of international market-based cooperation, including under Article 6, in building capacity and financing transition and adaptation in country (The Fijian Government, 2020).

-Indonesia's NDC indicates a willingness to participate in the international market under Article 6, to facilitate access to technological developments and financial resources (Republic of Indonesia, 2016).

-The Joint Crediting Mechanism (JCM), established by Japan during the Kyoto Protocol era, will transition to cooperative arrangements under Article 6.2 (Ministry of Economy, Trade and Industry and Ministry of the Environment, Japan, 2017).
 Per their NDC, Japan intends to use greenhouse gas emissions reductions and removals generated under the JCM towards their national target.
 Japan intends to adopt corresponding adjustments as required by Article 6.
-They will also export expert technical knowledge gained through experience implementing the JCM (Japanese Government, 2021).
+They will also export expert Switzerland Switzerland's NDC states its mitigation target will be met partly by using ITMOs (Switzerland, 2021).
+Reflecting this position, Switzerland has established cooperative arrangements under Article 6.2 of the Paris Agreement, with arrangements already in place with Ghana, Peru, Senegal, Georgia, Vanuatu and Thailand (The Federal Council, 2021; Switzerland, 2021).
+XK New Zealand technical knowledge gained through experience implementing the JCM (Japanese Government, 2021).
 The New Zealand Government produced interim guidance on the voluntary climate mitigation shortly after the Article 6 Rules were agreed upon (New Zealand Government, 2021).
 The guidance notes key principles for claims relating to mitigation, including transparent disclosure of the use of units for both voluntary offsetting and contributing towards a country's NDC.
 New Zealand has a compliance market for offsets under their emissions trading scheme.
 Their recent national plan outline did not discuss the use of offset units but flagged reforms to their emissions trading scheme (New Zealand Government, 2022).
+United Kingdom The national Net Zero Strategy October 2021 indicates while the UK intends to meet its climate targets by domestic emissions reductions, "it reserves the right to use such voluntary cooperation under Article 6 of the Paris Agreement" (HM Government, 2021, p.
+307).
+United States The USA does not intend to use Article 6 mechanisms to achieve its target.
+If it chose to vary this approach in future, or authorise the use of ITMOs towards other parties NDC's, it would follow any guidance issued under Article 6 (The United States of America, 2021).